pzhaojohnson/rnacanvas.draw.style/README.md

   },
 });

-// only text content is defined values.serialized(); // {
+// text content is the only property that is defined values.serialized(); // {
+//   attributes: {},
 //   textContent: null,
 // }
 ```